 - October, November, December – Le maréchal absolu by Pierre Jourde (French)

-- January, February, March – Horcynus Orca by Stefano D’Arrigo (Italian) — That’s a tough one, I know, but to get you going I will share my detailed glossary to the first ten pages.
+- January, February, March, April, May, June, July – Horcynus Orca by Stefano D’Arrigo (Italian) — That’s a tough one, I know, but to get you going I will share my detailed glossary.

 For the duration of your pledge, you will have access to my weekly Patreon posts about the portion of the novel we are currently reading.
 Depending on the length of the book, those chunks could be anywhere between 50 and 80 pages a week.
 The posts will include a short summary, analysis of some interesting words and expressions, explanatory notes, and questions for discussion.
 Every month, the members of this tier will be invited to the exclusive Discord voice chat meeting at which we are going to discuss the part of the book covered that month, share impressions, ideas, and help one another with the most obscure or difficult aspects of the text.
 (If your time zone is anywhere between GMT+7 and GMT+12, maybe it’s not a good idea, unless you can’t fall asleep and feel like talking about untranslated literature with us!)
 It is not recommended to join the Book Club late as it might be too difficult to catch up with the others.
 Two weeks of tardiness is the maximum, in my opinion.
 Since all new Patreon supporters are charged immediately upon joining the given tier, I strongly suggest joining The Untranslated Book Club not at the end of the month previous to the one in which our reading starts, but at the beginning of that month.
 For example, the first week for reading Le marechal absolu starts on October 4, so you have 3 days, beginning from October 2, to do your pledge.
 Even if there is only one person participating, the reading will go ahead.

 Before joining The Untranslated Book Club, consult this checklist, which will help you to decide if it’s a good idea: